 Anthony Liccione, author of Wolf Down, was born in Chicago, Illinois and raised in Rochester, New York.
 He grew up in a broken family, moving from family member to family member.
 In his teens, he lived with friends, strangers, in a vacant house, a vacant garage, and ﬁnally inside his car (when he got his 12th grade diploma).
 He achieved an Associates in Architecture, but withdrew from a Bachelors in English to become a father.
 In his early twenties he met rapper/writer Brian Parker, who introduced him to, and encouraged him to write, poetry.
 After many years in New York, he now lives in Ft.
 Worth, Texas with his two children.
 He works for the power company and serves for the Army National Guard part-time.

-Pansy Maurer-Alvarez, author of ANT-SMALL AND AMOROUS, was born in Puerto Rico, grew up in Pennsylvania and has lived in Europe since 1973.
+Pansy Maurer-Alvarez, author of IN A FORM OF SUSPENSION and ANT-SMALL AND AMOROUS, was born in Puerto Rico, grew up in Pennsylvania and has lived in Europe since 1973.
 She did her literary studies at universities in the US, Spain and Switzerland.
 Her poetry has appeared in several anthologies and numerous magazines in Austria, France, Spain, Switzerland, the UK and the US and some of her poems have been translated into French, German and Spanish.
 Her collections are DOLORES: THE ALPINE YEARS and WHEN THE BODY SAYS IT’S LEAVING (both from Hanging Loose Press, Brooklyn); and LOVERS ETERNALLY NEARING, a collaboration with the Swiss artist Walter Ehrismann, with German translations by Rudolf Bähler (Editions Thomas Howeg, Zürich).
 She is a Contributing Editor for the British magazine Tears in the Fence.
 She lives in Paris, mainly, and Zürich, sometimes.

 rob mclennan, author of author of Miss Canada, was born in and lives in Ottawa, Canada’s ‘glorious capital city’.
 He is the author of more than twenty trade books of poetry, ﬁction and non-ﬁction.
 An editor and publisher, he runs above/ground press, Chaudiere Books (with Jennifer Mulligan), The Garneau Review, seventeen seconds: a journal of poetry and poetics and the Ottawa poetry pdf annual ottawater.
 He spent the 2007-8 academic year in Edmonton as writer-in-residence at the University of Alberta, and regularly posts reviews, essays, interviews and other notices at robmclennan. blogspot.com